rajadilipkolli/my-spring-boot-experiments/boot-chaos-monkey/README.md

-# spring-boot-chaos-monkey
+# Spring Boot Chaos Monkey

 [Choas Monkey](https://netflix.github.io/chaosmonkey/)

+This module explores Chaos Engineering principles by intentionally injecting failures into a Spring Boot application to test its resilience.
+It demonstrates how to set up and integrate `chaos-monkey-spring-boot` for your microservices, as well as performance testing with Gatling to measure any degradation under chaos scenarios.

 ![](../images/chaos-monkey.png)

-The idea behind this API is to show some of the possible ways to introduce Chaos Engineering principles in a project.
-It adds Gatling performance tests to demonstrate how adding assaults will cause delays in response time and verify that chaos monkey is working as expected.

-Using Springframework 6.0 `ProblemDetails` and spring boot micrometer Observability in controller
+---

+## Key Features

+1. **Chaos Injection**: Simulate random latencies, exceptions, or resources unavailability.
+2. **Performance Testing** (Gatling): Benchmark throughput and latency under chaotic conditions.
+3. **Monitoring**: Validate that chaos is functioning by observing logs, metrics, or custom dashboards.

+---

 ### Run tests

 ```shell